megalon/ModSaber/README.md

 - [ ] Case-insensitive usernames
   * Probably have an internal "display name" that is the caps of when you signed up.
   * All other requests are done with the lowercase username
-- [ ] Dependency and Conflict versions
+- [ ] Dependencies and Conflicts with versions
   * Use semver ranges
+- [ ] Support other file types
+  * Not mods get automatic versioning
+  * Tagged appropriately